General School Information

 Class 1 will be a mixed Foundation Stage 1 and Foundation Stage 2 and Year 1.

-Class 2 will be a mixed Year 2, Year 3 and Year 4 class.
+Class 2 will be a mixed Year 2 and Year 3 class.

 The school website will continue to provide medium term planning information for parents and members of the public each term about what the children in each class will be learning about in different areas of the curriculum.
 Each class has a blog on the website which may also provide information about what the children have been doing.
 At least once a term, Parents and Carers (or other family members) are invited into ‘Show and Share’ sessions where they can look through the children’s work with their child across different areas of the curriculum.